Mrekyle/Mrekyle/README.md

 ### Mrekyle

-Graduate of the Code Institute Full Stack Developer program.
-Which has allows me to gain a particularly strong set of Front and Back-End skills.
-Proficient with Python, SQL, HTML, CSS and JavaScript.
+Full Stack Web Developer.
+A Graduate of the Code Institute Full Stack Developer program.
+Which has allowed me to gain a particularly strong set of Front and Back-End skills.
+Proficient with Python, SQL, HTML, CSS, PhP and JavaScript.

 Currently seeking a new opportunity within the Web Development sector, with a role as a Junior Front End Developer or a Junior Full Stack Developer.
 Where I can showcase my existing skills and progress my current skills further.